eyra/feldspar/README.md

 ## How to use Feldspar?

-You can implement your own data donation flow by altering the Python script, which can be used to:
+You can implement your own data donation flow by altering the Python script, which can be found in `packages/python/port/script.py`.
+The script can be used to:

 1. customize the participant data donation flow in terms of screen content, type of screen (e.g. a file prompt) and screen order.
 You can use the Port API ([`props.py`](src/framework/processing/py/port/api/props.py)) for this.
 2. extract specific data from the participant DDP that is required for the research question.
 You can use the data extraction methods that are available in [Pyodide](https://pyodide.org/en/stable/)